 - Fine saw set (for back saws with finer teeth: 13-27 points per inch)

 They work amazing and are already in perfect condition.
 For a bit more money (unless you are lucky to find one in a flea market) you can look for a this popular vintage saw set: Stanley No. 42 saw set.
-There are some other vintage saw sets easily found on ebay.
+There are some other vintage saw sets easily found here on Ebay.

 But as you can see, my new saw sets don’t require refurbishing…that way I can spend my time refurbishing my saws rather than my saw sets: